James4Nationwide

 Timeline

 • Since at least the year 2000, Nationwide has allowed Members to join its AGM online.
-Nationwide has for a long time therefore operated hybrid AGMs – allowing members to join online and in person.
+Nationwide has for a long time therefore operated hybrid AGMs – allowing Members to join online and physically, in-person.

-• In 2007, Nationwide introduced electronic voting – members no longer had to submit via post or attend in person.
+• In 2007, Nationwide introduced electronic voting – members no longer had to submit voting forms via post or attend the AGM to cast their vote in person.

 • In 2022, the current chairman Kevin Parry stated: “This year, the Society held its first hybrid AGM